jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-In a computer game, the player god controls all the levers of power.
+In a computer game, the player god controls all the buttons, switches, and levers of power.
 So when he or she decides to press "upgrade", society instantly transforms.
 In reality, we update society when we buy clothes, do car maintenance, and save up for a new home.
 Funny to think about, but our choices while shopping, dieting, and socializing, determine the health of our entire civilization.
 Yet we often don't think of ourselves as being "player gods."
 But that's the big picture, isn't it?
 That, in fact, it's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the healthier their society.
 And the job of inspiring individuals to believe in the big picture is the job of philosophy.